Chandigarh Airport: Terminal

 The new terminal was inaugurated by Prime Minister Narendra Modi on 11 September 2015.
-This new eco-friendly terminal is one of its kind in India and was built by Larsen and Toubro.
-The interior of the airport has plants, for a feeling of a botanical garden.
-It is located at the village of Jhiurheri in Punjab and became operational on 19 October 2015.
+The terminal was built by Larsen and Toubro and became operational on 19 October 2015.

 Construction of the new terminal included two link taxiways to the terminal and cargo complex.
-A 900m taxiway was added in April 2022 increasing the capacity to 20 aircraft per hour.
-The terminal has five aerobridges apron for parking five in contact and eight remote parking stands for aircraft.
-The departures are on the first floor and arrivals on the ground floor.
-The first phase of the terminal covering 53,000 sq metres has a capacity of 1,600 passengers at a time and a parking space for 150 vehicles.
-This is not a greenfield airport but uses the runway of the present Indian air force base.
+A new taxiway was added in April 2022 increasing the aircraft handling capacity to 20 per hour.
+The terminal has five bays with aerobridges and eight remote parking stands.
+The terminal covers 53,000 sq. metres with a capacity to handle 1600 passengers at a time and a parking space for 150 vehicles.
+The departures are on first floor and arrivals on ground floor.
 There is one ATM located in the parking area, WiFi inside the terminal, and one duty-free shop in the departures area.
-The airport facilities are operated by CHIAL (Chandigarh International Airport Limited).

 Runway

 The airport has single runway 11/29.
-From 2017 to 2019, the runway went through a major upgrade and repair that was completed on 9 April 2019.
+From 2017, the runway went through a major upgrade and repair that was completed on 9 April 2019.
 The expanded runway with approach lighting is 12400 ft long with effective take-off length of runway 10400 ft.
 Since 10 April 2019, the airport is available for 24 hour operations.
 Additional runway approach lighting in the touchdown zone was installed in 2021 to assist in landing during foggy weather.
 As of 2022, runway is 10,400 ft Code 4E and equipped with 900 AFLS, 02 ILS, CAT I ILS at Rwy 11 and CAT-II at Rwy 29 making IXC capable to handle wide-bodied aircraft.

 Cargo terminal

-An integrated common use cargo terminal to handle domestic, international including perishable goods is planned.
-The cargo terminal will include five buildings of 450 sqm each, with one building designated for perishable goods.
+The airport includes an integrated common use cargo terminal.
+The cargo terminal includes five buildings of 450 sqm each, with one building designated for perishable goods.